 Panelbase is quite a straightforward survey site, so there are very few tips I can give you.

 However, try to complete surveys as soon as you see them.
 Many have limited space and I’ve seen them fill up within an hour.

 Keep your profile up-to-date.
 The more accurate it is, the more likely it is that you will receive surveys you can actually complete.
-It does take around 10 or 15 minutes to do, but it’s certainly worth it.
+It takes around 10 or 15 minutes to do, but it’s worth it.